 “It was a fortunate opportunity for NASA to observe a rare phenomenon around Greenland as the North Atlantic Ocean was undergoing a shift towards colder waters after being in a warm phase for nearly 20 years,” said Nadya Vinogradova-Shiffer, OMG program scientists at NASA, who is planning to join the team during its final campaign in Greenland this year.
 “Capturing this reversal in real time is giving us new insights into the complex physics of ocean-ice coupling, which is crucial to improve NASA’s projections of future sea level rise.”

-If the OMG team does find a warming event under way that’s comparable in scope to the 2017 cooling event, Willis says it would provide a good handle on how the oceans are driving the ice changes in West Greenland, which is what OMG is about.
+If the OMG team does find a warming event under way that’s comparable in scope to the 2017 cooling event, Willis says it would 'provide a good handle on how the oceans are driving the ice changes in West Greenland', which is what OMG is about.
 “One thing about airborne science in a place like Greenland is that we really don’t know until we get there what we’re going to find,” Willis said.

-OMG: A Greenland-wide Experiment (some background)
+Background: A Greenland-wide Experiment